Yelp/pidtree-bcc/ROADMAP.md

 # Roadmap
 This outlines some things that we're hoping to target in the near future
-## python3
-Currently pidtree-bcc uses python2.7 because these were the easiest system packages to get working, however we would like to aid the migration effort and start using newer features, so we will be investing in migrating toward python3.
-This will possibly require shipping with a prebuilt bcc-tools distribution.
 ## Plugin architecture
 The core functionality of pidtree-bcc will work on a majority of Linux systems, but we believe that the best signal-to-noise ratio and utility